emad-elsaid/emad-elsaid.github.io/Bulma HTML5 Dialog.md

 # Full code

 The full implementation can be found on [xlog repository on github](https://github.com/emad-elsaid/xlog/blob/8a2ccdad730d1677016b50f513b4c8114e5d1e89/views/view.html).
-I tried to remove irrelevant html attributes and surrounding code in this post for simplification.
+I tried to remove irrelevant HTML attributes and surrounding code in this post for simplification.